mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/templates.md

 ## Includes

 Within SilverStripe templates we have the ability to include other templates from the Includes directory using the SS 'include' tag.
-For example, the following code would include the `Incldues/SideBar.ss` code:
+For example, the following code would include the `Includes/SideBar.ss` code:

 	:::ss
 	<% include SideBar %>

-The includes tag can be particularly helpful for nested functionality.
-Say only include if a variable is true
+The "include" tag can be particularly helpful for nested functionality.
+In this example, the include only happens if a variable is true

 	:::ss
 	<% if CurrentMember %>